revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 <blockquote>

-Java allow us to create our own exception based on our need is known as a custom exception or user-defined exception.
+Java allows us to create our exception based on our needs known as a custom exception or user-defined exception.

 </blockquote>
 </details>

 ---

-15. How do you create custom exception in java?
+15. How do you create custom exceptions in java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)